-Julian M. Hill is a staff attorney and pro bono coordinator at the Community Development Project (CDP).
-Hill's practice involves partnering with worker owners and worker cooperatives, not-for-profits, small businesses, and numerous community-based organizations and coalitions to provide legal assistance, political education and policy development.
-As a pro bono coordinator, he builds partnerships with local law firms, solo practitioners, in-house legal counsel and law school clinics to expand the impact of CDP's efforts to eradicate racial, economic and social oppression.
-In addition to his work with CDP, Hill also is a co-founder of Yo Hablo, which uses hip hop to teach Spanish, and does community organizing as an active member of Black Youth Project 100's New York City chapter.
+Julian M. Hill is a Staff Attorney and Pro-Bono Coordinator at the Community Development Project (CDP).
+Hill’s practice involves partnering with worker owners and worker cooperatives, not-for-profits, small businesses, and numerous community-based organizations and coalitions to provide legal assistance, political education, and policy development.
+As a Pro-Bono Coordinator, he builds partnerships with local law firms, solo practitioners, in-house legal counsel, and law school clinics to expand the impact of CDP’s efforts to eradicate racial, economic and social oppression.
+In addition to his work with CDP, Hill also is a co-founder of Yo Hablo, which uses hip hop music to teach Spanish, and does community organizing as an active member of Black Youth Project 100’s New York City chapter.